Grab Assist Plus was launched on 1 February 2021.

 Despite it being 10 months old, the take-up rate and the drivers' confidence level are low.

-Vimo Services drivers, together with 10+ wheelchair transport drivers, joins Grab Assist Plus, hoping to contribute to the wheelchair user community socially, and we are used to giving feedback to Grab Management on a regular basis.
+Vimo Services drivers, together with 10+ wheelchair transport drivers, join Grab Assist Plus, hoping to contribute to the wheelchair user community socially, and we are used to giving feedback to Grab Management on a regular basis.
 Now, we are here to share why you should book with other wheelchair transport providers.

 1. One plus One is never enough